CypaxNET/VFD-Studio2/README.md

 Once all installed and wired, simply start VFD-Studio, configure the type of display, it's resolution and select the serial port.

-VFD-Studio processes so-called *Lists*, which contain instructions for the display - e.g. draw an image or print some text.
+VFD-Studio processes so-called *Lists* - text files which contain instructions for the display - e.g. draw an image or print some text.

 A set of instructions belongs to a *Screen* which is displayed for a certain duration before the next Screen is displayed.